tevador/RandomX/doc/design.md

 Modern CPUs include a sophisticated [branch predictor](https://en.wikipedia.org/wiki/Branch_predictor) unit to ensure uninterrupted flow of instructions.
 If a branch prediction fails, the speculatively executed instructions are thrown away, which results in a certain amount of wasted energy with each misprediction.

 To maximize the amount of useful work per unit of energy, mispredictions must be avoided.
-The best way to maximize CPU efficiency is therefore to not have any branches at all.
+The best way to maximize CPU efficiency is not to have any branches at all.
 Therefore, RandomX programs are branchless.

 ### CPU Caches